PaperMC/docs/docs/paper/dev/api/inventory-holder.md

 ## Storing data on the InventoryHolder

-Imagine that we need to store some data for an inventory, if we're using InventoryHolders that becomes extremely easy.
+You can store extra data for your inventories on the InventoryHolder by adding fields and methods to your class.

 Let's make an inventory that counts the amount of times we clicked a stone inside it.
 First let's modify our `MyInventory` class a little: